 2. Watford has a gold post box in Anthony Joshua’s honour

-After Joshua won gold at the 2012 Olympics, Royal Mail decided to mark the occasion by painting a post box in his hometown of Watford to mark the occasion.
+After Joshua won gold at the 2012 Olympics in London, Royal Mail decided to mark the occasion by painting a post box in his hometown of Watford to mark the occasion.

 It’s still there today.